Crowdtrain-AI/web-frontend/README.md

 ## Abstract
 Crowdtrain's web frontend serves to pair visitors with model makers to support or contribute to training.
 Model makers publish a pitch, like a crowdfunding campaign, and instead of donating (which will also be an option), the main call-to-action is to begin training at the model's latest checkpoint with some of the dataset.
 The web platform connects to another application by Crowdtrain, which is installed onto a desktop machine or server, and receives instructions from the user on what model to download, train, and where to communicate progress weights.

+There are also plans to support crowd sourced dataset creation, curation, and collaboration.
+A rich editor for capturing as many elements and aspects of images to create the highest fidelity understanding when trained on.